 To explore these themes, I am currently developing a performance-based compositional practice around concepts of polyphony – the co-presence and interaction of many ‘voices’ – and investigating the interdisciplinary artist as a ‘conductor’ in the widest sense.

 - 2014 - Summary of recent and current artistic activity

 Since completing my MA in autumn 2013, I have presented my research practice to BA and MA fine art and performance students at the University of Brighton, and have worked as volunteer at the Borealis Festival, Bergen, Norway, the London Ear Contemporary Music Festival, and Rowan Arts, a Holloway based arts charity in London.
 Also this year, I have created Watervoices, a commissioned vocal sound work using live and recorded voices (see below), and I am currently starting work on Site Singing, a pilot audio project for English Heritage, exploring acoustics and vocal responses to historical sites.

-Alongside this, I am co-forming a Wild Singing collective, experimenting with voices in unusual spaces such as tunnels and shelters.
+Alongside this, I am co-forming the Wild Singing collective, experimenting with voices in unusual spaces such as tunnels and shelters.
 I have also begun work on a blog dedicated to developing the evolution of my Polyphonic Practice.